tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 Next, consider an investor who aims to achieve minimum variance *given a required expected portfolio return* $\bar{\mu}$ such that she chooses
 $$w_\text{eff}({\bar{\mu}}) =\arg\min w'\Sigma w \text{ s.t. } w'\iota = 1 \text{ and } \omega'\mu \geq \bar{\mu}.$$
-We leave it as an Exercise below to show that the portfolio choice problem can equivalently be formulated for an investor with mean-variance preferences and risk aversion factor $\gamma$.
-The investor aims to choose portfolio weights such that
+We leave it as an exercise below to show that the portfolio choice problem can equivalently be formulated for an investor with mean-variance preferences and risk aversion factor $\gamma$.
+That means the investor aims to choose portfolio weights as the solution to
 $$ w^*_\gamma = \arg\max w' \mu - \frac{\gamma}{2}w'\Sigma w\quad \text{ s.t. } w'\iota = 1.$$
 The solution to the optimal portfolio choice problem is:
 $$\omega^*_{\gamma}  = \frac{1}{\gamma}\left(\Sigma^{-1} - \frac{1}{\iota' \Sigma^{-1}\iota }\Sigma^{-1}\iota\iota' \Sigma^{-1} \right) \mu  + \frac{1}{\iota' \Sigma^{-1} \iota }\Sigma^{-1} \iota.$$
 Empirically, this classical solution imposes many problems.
-In particular, the estimates of $\mu_t$ are noisy over short horizons, the ($N \times N$) matrix $\Sigma_t$ contains $N(N-1)/2$ distinct elements and thus, estimation error is huge.
+In particular, the estimates of $\mu$ are noisy over short horizons, the ($N \times N$) matrix $\Sigma$ contains $N(N-1)/2$ distinct elements and thus, estimation error is huge.
 Seminal papers on the effect of ignoring estimation uncertainty, among others, are @Brown1976, @Jobson1980, @Jorion1986, and @Chopra1993.

 Even worse, if the asset universe contains more assets than available time periods $(N > T)$, the sample covariance matrix is no longer positive definite such that the inverse $\Sigma^{-1}$ does not exist anymore.
-To address estimation issues for vast-dimensional covariance matrices, regularization techniques are a popular tool [see, e.g., @Ledoit2003, @Ledoit2004, @Ledoit2012, @Fan2008].
+To address estimation issues for vast-dimensional covariance matrices, regularization techniques are a popular tool [see, e.g., @Ledoit2003; @Ledoit2004; @Ledoit2012; @Fan2008].

 While the uncertainty associated with estimated parameters itself is challenging, the data generating process itself is also unknown to the investor.
 In other words, model uncertainty reflects that it is ex-ante not even clear which parameters require estimation (for instance, if returns are driven by a factor model, selecting the universe of relevant factors imposes model uncertainty). @Wang2005 and @Garlappi2007 provide theoretical analysis on optimal portfolio choice under model *and* estimation uncertainty.
 In the most extreme case, @Pflug2012 shows that the naive portfolio which allocates equal wealth to all assets is the optimal choice for an investor averse to model uncertainty.